-Cumulative preferred stock simply means that the dividends on the stock are cumulative.
+Cumulative simply means that the dividends on the stock are cumulative.
 If a business does not declare a dividend in one year, then the dividend will continue to accumulate on the cumulative stock.

 The dividends not declared are said to be passed, and are referred to as dividends in arrears.
 As the passed dividends have not been declared they are not shown as a balance sheet liability but are referred to in a note to the financial statements.

 In the above example, the business issued 1,000 7% preferred equity stock at 100 par value.

 If the stock are cumulative, and the business does not declare a dividend for two years, then the cumulative preferred shareholders would retain the right to the receive those dividends before the common stockholders receive a dividend.

 The dividend passed is 2 (years) x 1,000 x 7% x 100 = 14,000.
 The dividend for the current year if declared will be a further 1,000 x 7% x 100 = 7,000, giving a total preferred dividend to pay of 21,000, before the common or preferred shareholders can receive a dividend.